What we know about the Fort Campbell soldiers killed in Black Hawk helicopter crash

 Taylor Mitchell

-Garrett Mitchell confirmed to News 2 his brother, 30-year-old Taylor Mitchell of Alabama, was one of the nine killed when the two Black Hawks crashed.
+Garrett Mitchell confirmed to Nexstar’s WKRN that his brother, 30-year-old Taylor Mitchell of Alabama, was one of the nine killed when the two Black Hawks crashed.

 Born in Alabama, on, April 14, 1992, Mitchell enlisted in the Army from Mountain Brook, Alabama in 2014.
 Following basic training at Fort Jackson, South Carolina, he was assigned to 2nd Calvary Regiment, Vilseck, Germany as health care specialist.